 All BU students are eligible for membership of the Bournemouth University Students Union (SUBU).
 SUBU is a separate organisation from BU and has its own legal status.
 However BU has a legal obligation to support the fair and democratic operation of SUBU.

 When you complete online registration as a BU student you will be asked whether you wish to opt-out of membership of SUBU.
-If you do not opt-out of membership, you will automatically become a member of SUBU and we will share with SUBU your name, date of birth, details of your course [including type, level and duration of course, whether you are on a placement or exchange programme, what stage you are at in your course], your gender, your fee status, your student ID number, your BU email address and log-in ID, and your library card number.
+If you do not opt-out of membership, you will automatically become a member of SUBU and we will share with SUBU your name, date of birth, details of your course [including type, level and duration of course, whether you are on a placement or exchange programme, what stage you are at in your course], your gender, your fee status, your student ID number, your BU email address and your library card number.
 This is to enable SUBU to establish and administer your membership, carry out other core SUBU activities (including administration of voting rights and elections) and send you communications relevant to you.
-This data is transferred to SUBU through their third party data processor, Union Cloud, which provides the systems SUBU uses for managing its membership.
+This data is transferred to SUBU through their third party data processor which provides the systems SUBU uses for managing its membership.
 We provide SUBU with updates to this data when it is changed on our systems (e.g. if you leave BU or change your course), through a frequent automatic data feed from the BU system to Union Cloud/SUBU.

 After we share your data SUBU will be responsible for compliance with data protection law in relation to its processing of that data.
 SUBU will contact you direct regarding your membership and to provide you with access to SUBU systems and services.
 SUBU will provide you with separate privacy information about how it will process your data for its purposes.